carbon-design-system/ibm-security/README.md

 <h1 align="center">Carbon for IBM Security</h1>

+This project has been moved to the [Carbon for Cloud & Cognitive monorepo](https://github.com/carbon-design-system/ibm-cloud-cognitive).
+The specific package is available [here](https://github.com/carbon-design-system/ibm-cloud-cognitive/tree/main/packages/security).

+All issues and pull requests for this package should be made on that repo instead.

 > Carbon for IBM Security is an open-source React component library built by IBM Security.
 With the Carbon Design System and IBM Design Language as its foundation, the library consists of working code and resources, maintained by a vibrant community of contributors.

 <span align="center">